paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 1. Go to "SysNAND Options"
 1. Go to "SysNAND Backup/Restore..."
 2. Select "NAND Restore **(keep a9lh)**"
-3. Confirm and restore from `redNAND_original.bin`
+3. Confirm and restore from `emuNAND_original.bin`

 ##### Removing RedNAND from your SD

 2. Press Select on the main menu to eject your SD card
-4. Delete `redNAND_original.bin` from the root of your SD card
+4. Delete `emuNAND_original.bin` from the root of your SD card
 3. **Backup every file on your SD card to a folder on your computer, all files will be deleted in the next step**
 (if you followed Part 3 of this guide, you can delete the SD card backup from that - this will replace it)
 0. Reinsert your SD card into your 3DS.